Eslicdm/service-app-angular/ServiceApp.md

 ## Domain: Diagram

-* Follow TDD and make a test for each commit/task (when applicable)
 * **member-service**: some Manager can CRUD Members
 * **pricing-service**: have 3 choices (free, half price, full price), and can edit their price and text description.
 And can see how many Members selected some choice
 * **service-app-registry** register all services in the network